Introduction to Krita coming from Paint Tool SAI¶

 Locking the Layer¶

 Lock the layer with the padlock, so you don't draw on it.

 Quick Layer select¶

 If you hold the R key and press a spot on your drawing, Krita will select the layer underneath the cursor.
-Really useful when dealing with a large number of layers.
+Really useful when dealing with many layers.

 Gestion des couleurs¶

 This allows you to prepare your work for print, or to do tricks with the LUT docker, so you can diagnose your image better.
 For example, using the LUT docker to turn the colors grayscale in a separate view, so you can see the values instantly.

 Not just rotate and scale, but also cage, wrap, liquify and non-destructive transforms with the transform tool and masks.

 More Filters and non-destructive filter layers and masks¶